 The design of mounting systems for bifacial solar panels is also different than traditional solutions.
 In order to capture the most energy, bifacial panels need the least amount of shaded space possible on the front and back of their surfaces.
 New racking solutions for bifacial panels can utilize small junction boxes, narrower support rails, and vertical supports only at the very corners of the racking system to reduce shading on the backside of modules.

 Bifacial solar panels for commercial and utility-scale applications

 The ideal use case for bifacial solar panels is in commercial and utility-scale solar installations, especially those that utilize solar trackers.
-In a recent study conducted by LONGi, a solar panel manufacturer, bifacial panels yielded 11 percent more energy than standard solar panels in a tilted, ground-mounted solar installation in China.
+In a study conducted by LONGi, a solar panel manufacturer, bifacial panels yielded 11 percent more energy than standard solar panels in a tilted, ground-mounted solar installation in China.
 More impressively, a system using bifacial panels paired with solar trackers yielded 27 percent more solar energy than a similarly sized system using traditional panels.

 Bifacial panels have the potential to boost energy output for large-scale solar installations due to their ability to absorb energy on both sides.
 When a solar panel is mounted above the ground, as is the case in most commercial systems, sunlight that strikes the ground beneath the panel is reflected up and can be absorbed by back-facing solar cells.
 Additionally, depending on the surface below, more or less light will be reflected back up to the bifacial panels.
 Generally, lighter colored surfaces like sand will lead to more reflected sunlight than darker surfaces like asphalt or dirt.